The World Is Changing: Let’s Talk About It

 Transforming Teaching:

-Technology and media have undeniably transformed the way the world operates, influencing how we access information, share knowledge, and communicate with one another.
-These societal changes have also had a massive impact on education, shaping the ways we teach and learn in the classroom.
+Technology and media have changed the way the world operates, changing how we access information, share knowledge, and communicate with others (which I am sure is not news to you).
+These changes have also had an impact on education, changing the ways we teach and learn in the classroom.

 Take our EDTC class, for example; everything is done online.
-From engaging in weekly learning projects to communicating through blogs, Discord, and Zoom, technology is at the core of our experience.
-Without it, this course simply wouldn’t work the way it does.
+From weekly learning projects to talking through blogs, Discord, and Zoom, technology is at the very front of our experience.
+Without it, this course simply wouldn’t work the way it does. (as classes change and adapt, we have to do the same).

-I really appreciated this video because it highlights the positive impact social media can have on connection, collaboration, and sharing.
-Since YouTube’s launch, we’ve gained many more platforms, but I enjoyed how Wesch explains its influence from an anthropological perspective.
+I really appreciated this video because it highlights the positive impact social media can have on connection (which is refreshing because social media can be damaging and negative most days).
+Since YouTube’s become a thing, we’ve gained many more platforms, but I enjoyed how Wesch explains its influence from an anthropological perspective.

 What This Means for My Future Classroom:

-As a future educator, this means I need to embrace digital tools and recognize that learning isn’t confined to textbooks and traditional methods.
-My students will be part of a world where information is constantly at their fingertips, where they can learn from people across the globe, and where creativity flourishes through content creation and collaboration.
+As a future educator, this means I need to take in digital tools and understand that learning isn’t just textbooks and “traditional methods” anymore.
+My students will be part of a world where information is constantly at their fingertips, where they can learn from people across the globe (not just those directly around them).

-Instead of ignoring this fact, I want to find ways to incorporate technology meaningfully, whether that’s through blogging, using interactive platforms like Kahoot (or countless others), or encouraging students to explore and analyze digital media critically.
-Teaching students how to be critical of media, and how to be safe and be mindful of their digital footprint is not only my job as a future educator, but a partnership between me, my students, and their guardians.
-Being mindful of the way students will be engaged in technology also means acknowledging that students aren’t just consumers of knowledge; they’re creators, and we should encourage them to engage with learning in this way, but ensuring they have the skills and tools to do so.
+Instead of ignoring this fact, I want to find ways to add technology meaningfully, whether that’s through blogging, using interactive platforms like Kahoot (or countless others), or encouraging students to explore digital media in a safe way.
+Teaching students how to be sure of media, and how to be safe and be mindful of their digital footprint is not only my job as a future educator, but a partnership between me, my students, and their guardians.

 What This Means for Schools in General:

-The digital age is forcing a shift whether we want to admit that or not.
-The way students access and engage with information today is very different from even a decade ago.
-Schools need to move beyond memorization-based learning and shift towards teaching students how to evaluate sources, think critically about online content, and use digital platforms responsibly.
-This is not just a school’s job, as I previously mentioned it is a team effort that we must consider.
+The “digital age” is forcing changes (whether we want to admit that or not, I myself am sometimes in denial…).
+The way students access and see information today is very different from even a decade ago.
+Schools need to move beyond “memory” learning and change towards teaching students how to look at sources and post online in safe ways.
+This is not just a school’s job, it is a team effort that we must consider.

 Past Wishes: